The word “incense” comes from Latin for incendere meaning “to burn”.

 :: If you have a stone mortar and pestle which you would like to use (otherwise provided)

 There will be a selection of ready made incenses as well as additional ingredients available for purchase on the day.

 PLEASE NOTE: If you are sensitive to certain scents then this may not be an appropriate workshop for you.

 Date: Saturday, 9 June 2018 (11am to 3pm – although may go slightly longer)

 Venue: Isian Centre of Metaphysics (Parafield Gardens)

 Investment: $80.00 (includes all ingredient and notes) – payment to be made via Paypal.

 There are strictly limited number of places available.

 Payment must be received prior to 2 June 2018 to secure your spot.

-If you wish to make payment via direct deposit or have any other queries, please complete the following form.
+If you wish to make payment via direct deposit or have any other queries, please contact Frances by completing the following form: